PatrionDigital/rafflecast-mark1/instructions/ApplicationFlow.md

 #### 1.1 Raffle Creation

-Creators access Rafflecast to set up new raffles with specific criteria and rewards.
+Creators access SecondOrder.fun to set up new raffles with specific criteria and rewards.

 **Implementation Status**: ✅ Implemented